saikrishnabudi/Text-Mining/README.md

 ONE :

-Perform sentimental analysis on the Elon-musk tweets (Exlon-musk.csv)
+Perform sentimental analysis on the Elon-musk tweets (Elon-musk.csv)

 TWO :